Top 100 Startup Directories to Submit your Business in 2022

-What is the Need to Submit your Startup?
+What is the Need to Submit your Startup in directories?

 If you’re launching a startup, you’re probably considering submitting it to various startup directories and review sites.
 But during our research, there are a lot of startup directories So a person new to the business sector will surely get confused.

 But what exactly are Directories?

 Directories are the best places to post your product/startup/app and get feedback, early adopters and press coverage.